-C (Considerations 2 PISPs could display an indicative FX rate for the payment currency pair if : PSUs selected a PSU payment Account or provided PSU payment Account details in item #2 PSUs provided the currency of the selected PSU payment Account In that case, PISPs must clearly indicate to PSUs that the FX rate displayed is indicative and may be different to the FX rate to be provided by their ASPSPs 6 As per 4.1.1, step 4 7 As per 4.1.1, step 5 10 ASPSPs must display to the PSU the FX currency conversion rate to be used for the payment order.
-This FX rate can be: Indicative - In this case ASPSPs must clearly inform PSUs that the FX rate is indicative and may be different than the actual rate that will be used for the payment order Actual - ASPSPs must clearly inform PSUs for the validity period of this actual FX rate.
+Jser Journey Wireframes CEG Checklist Requirements CX Considerations Additional Information СХ Considerations 2 PISPs could display an indicative FX rate for the payment currency pair if: PSUs selected a PSU payment Account or provided PSU payment Account details in item #4.
+PSUs provided the currency of the selected PSU payment Account.
+In that case, PISPs must clearly indicate to PSUs that the FX rate displayed is indicative and may be different to the FX rate to be provided by their ASPSPs.
+If the PISP has the ability to provide any actual FX rate quote to the PSU at this stage (e.g. having implemented a quoting mechanism with the ASPSP) then the PISP should be able to display the actual FX rate to be used for the transaction.
+6 As per 4.1.1, step 4.
+7 As per 4.1.1, step 5.
+10 ASPSPs must display to the PSU the FX currency conversion rate to be used for the payment order.
+This FX rate can be: Indicative - In this case ASPSPs must clearly inform PSUs that the FX rate is indicative and may be different than the actual rate that will be used for the payment order.
+Actual - ASPSPs must clearly inform PSUs for the validity period of this actual FX rate.
 If the payment order is not submitted within the validity window of the FX, then a new actual FX quote must be displayed.
 If PSUs confirm the payment but the payment order submitted by PISPs is not submitted within validity period, ASPSPs could choose to either reject the payment or process it at the agreed FX rate.
-ASPSPs could display the payment amount in the PSU payment Account currency (from applying the FX rate) 11 ASPSPs must ensure that charges related to international payments are provided to PSUs as agreed in the framework contract.
+ASPSPs could display the payment amount in the PSU payment Account currency (from applying the FX rate).
+11 ASPSPs must ensure that charges related to international payments are provided to PSUs as agreed in the framework contract.
 Note1: Any provision of charges can only be those of the ASPSP as the Beneficiary's bank charges are not known in many cases.
 Note 2: Where the final charges are not known to the ASPSP, the responsibility should remain with the ASPSP for notifying the customer of the charges as per the PSD2 regulatory requirements.
-12 Other Options: ASPSPs should display the Final Debit Amount (including charges) in PSU payment Account currency ASPSPs could display the expected Value Date for the international payment 13 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
-Example wording: "Press Proceed to make payment" 14 ASPSPs must allow PSUs to review the information described in items #9, #10, #11 & #12.
+12 Other Options: ASPSPs should display the Final Debit Amount (including charges) in PSU payment Account currency.
+ASPSPs could display the expected Value Date for the international payment.
+13 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after pressing the Proceed button.
+Example wording: "Press Proceed to make payment".
+Note: In cases of future dated payments, PSUs are able to cancel the payments as described in section 4.1.6.1.
+14 ASPSPs must allow PSUs to review the information described in items #9, #10, #11 & #12.
 The PSU can either proceed with the payment or cancel it, on the same screen using options with "equal prominence".
-15 As per 4.1.1, item #9 17 As per 4.1.1, item #11
+15 As per 4.1.1, item #9.
+17 As per 4.1.1, item #11.